Keto Pizza Chaffle

 This post may contain affiliate links.
 See my disclosure policy.

-A crispy, savory pizza chaffle I make at least twice a week.
-Two ingredients, six minutes, and you have a low-carb pizza base that actually holds up under a pile of toppings.
+A crispy pizza chaffle with sauce baked right into the batter, not spread on top.
+Five ingredients, six minutes, and you get a low-carb pizza base that holds up under a pile of toppings.

 If you want a sturdier base for heavy toppings, I have a few tricks.
-First, let the chaffle cool on a wire rack for 2-3 minutes before adding toppings.
+First, let it cool on a wire rack for 2-3 minutes before adding toppings.
 It firms up as it cools and won’t buckle under the weight.
-Second, if you’re going all-out with toppings, pop the loaded chaffle under the broiler for 90 seconds to melt everything together.
+Second, if you’re going all out with toppings, pop the loaded chaffle under the broiler for 90 seconds to melt everything together.
 That’s how I do it when I’m making these for the whole family on Friday nights.

-One more thing: if you’re nut-free and wondering about flour, this recipe doesn’t use any flour at all.
+One more thing: this recipe doesn’t use any flour at all.
 The egg and cheese do all the structural work.
-That’s part of why I come back to it so often.
 No specialty flours, no complicated ratios.
-Just four ingredients and a waffle iron.
+Just five ingredients and a waffle iron.

 Youtube